 To get a detailed understanding of these UX principles, you can check out the Laws of UX.

-Well, that was a quick look at the modern User Interface and Experience for WordPress!
+Well, that was a quick look at the modern UI and UX for WordPress!
 The two insignias of a modern-day website.
 Be it anything, the user interface attracts users & the user experience keeps them engaged.
 Integrating this concept into its system, WordPress has thus become the leading CMS software in today’s market.
 Reason?
 It’s user-friendly, supportive and it keeps evolving — just how any user wants their technology to be!